 If you have a period of reduced contractual or no pay due to sickness or injury or you have a period of relevant child related leave or reserve forces service leave then your employer needs to provide the pension fund with the assumed pensionable pay you would have received during that time unless during the period of relevant child related leave the pensionable pay received was higher than the value of the assumed pensionable pay.
 This requires a calculation to be carried out by your employer to determine what your pay would have been for the period when you were on reduced contractual pay or no pay due to sickness or the period of relevant child related leave or reserve forces service leave.

 The assumed pensionable pay is calculated as the average of the pensionable pay you received for the 12 weeks (or 3 months if monthly paid) before the pay period in which you went on to reduced pay or no pay because of sickness or injury or you started a period of relevant child related leave or reserve forces service leave.
 In calculating the average, any reduction due to authorised leave of absence or due to a trade dispute is ignored.
+If the pay you receive in the 12 weeks (or 3 months if monthly paid) before the pay period in which you went on to reduced pay or no pay is materially lower than the pay you would normally receive, your employer has a discretion to use a higher pay in the calculation.
+Your employer must have regard to the pensionable pay you earned over the previous 12 months when determining what your normal level of pensionable pay is.

-The resulting figure is then grossed up to an annual figure and then divided by the period of time you were on reduced pay or no pay for sickness or injury or on relevant child related leave or reserve forces service leave.
+Once the average pay has been determined the resulting figure is then grossed up to an annual figure and then divided by the period of time you were on reduced pay or no pay for sickness or injury or on relevant child related leave or reserve forces service leave.

 Assumed pensionable pay is also used to work out any enhancement to your pension awarded as a result of ill health retirement, any lump sum death grant following death in service, and any enhancement which is included in survivor benefits following death in service.
 The assumed pensionable pay for these purposes is calculated as the average of the pensionable pay you received for the 12 weeks (or 3 months if monthly paid) before you died in service or before you left employment due to ill-health retirement.
 In calculating the average, any reduction due to authorised leave of absence or due to a trade dispute is ignored.
+Again, if the pay you receive in the 12 weeks (or 3 months if monthly paid) before you died in service or before you left employment due to ill-health retirement is lower than the pay you would normally receive, your employer has a discretion to use a higher pay in the calculation.
+Your employer must have regard to the pensionable pay you earned over the previous 12 months when determining what your normal level of pensionable pay is.
 Also, where an independent registered medical practitioner certifies that, during the period used to determine assumed pensionable pay, you were working reduced contractual hours because of the ill-health which led to your retirement or death in service, the assumed pensionable pay is to be calculated on the pay you would have received during that period had you not been working reduced contractual hours.
 The resulting figure is then grossed up to an annual figure.

 Automatic enrolment date